 White bread is just cheap, nasty and very unhealthy.
 You may already know that the wheat mill process isn’t like it used to be.
 Today’s wheat is stripped, bleached and highly processed.
 Then there’s chemicals, preservatives, flavourings, fillers and who knows what else.
 Not to mention the fact that the original ingredient – wheat – was very likely GM and sprayed with toxic herbicides.
-Why anyone would want to eat white bread is a mystery to me.

 Brown bread looks like it’s better for you.
 But it’s just white bread in disguise.
 The only difference is some added colouring.